chenhsuanlin/conditional-LK/README.md

 * Vanilla gradient descent
 * Limited-memory BFGS (LBFGS)

-**(new)** We have additionaly included support using the *minFunc* library (https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html) if you wish to use LBFGS for optimization (nice if you have limited RAM).
+**(new)** We have additionaly included support using the [minFunc](https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html) library if you wish to use LBFGS for optimization (nice if you have limited RAM).
 Other optimization methods in *minFunc* are also compatible.
 We did not use *minFunc* for our experiments, but if you wish to use it, please place the `minFunc_2012` directory in the repository root and follow the instructions to compile.

 We also provide a script `visualizeGradients.m` to help visualize the learned gradients.
-You would need `imdisp` (https://www.mathworks.com/matlabcentral/fileexchange/22387-imdisp) to run this script.
+You would need [imdisp](https://www.mathworks.com/matlabcentral/fileexchange/22387-imdisp) to run this script.

 --------------------------------------

-Please contact me (chenhsul@andrew.cmu.edu) if you have any questions!
+Please contact me (chlin@cmu.edu) if you have any questions!